 6. Post your first Introduction post

-“What should I write for my new post?” many new bloggers ask this question all the time.
+"What should I write for my new post?" many beginner bloggers ask this question all the time.

 Here is my advice on creating your first new post: Write an introduction about yourself, what you will write about and what will be coming up in later posts.

 But, if you want to jump straight into writing a post, then go for it.
 You do you!